Do We Have To Eat Like The Prehistoric Man?

 But the prehistoric man did not get older at all?

 People in prehistoric times were often not old.
 They usually die at an age of 30-40 years.
 Paleo supporters often use the term evolution as a basis for maintaining the Paleo Diet and aging.
 Only this is based on a misconception about evolution.
 This is because evolution does not select for longevity, but for reproduction.
 The more you propagate, the more your genes spread.
 If you become ill later in life, this will no longer have any effect on the reproduction or passing on of your genes.
 This is the reason why the Paleo diet can reduce the risk of hereditary diseases.
 These have already been passed on long before these genes are expressed.
 The prehistoric man did not grow old enough to develop these syndromes because they often died of infections and injuries.

 What can we learn from the primeval man?

 To eat completely as one thinks that the primeval man ate I would not advise.
 Especially because eating large amounts of meat can entail the risk of certain diseases and has an effect on the kidneys and bones.
 In addition, you run an increased risk of infections if your raw products do not heat well.
-There are also a number of basic foods that can deliver a lot of nutrients.
+There are also a number of basic whole foods superfood powder that can deliver a lot of nutrients.